 In order to light the bonfire, days before the Holi festival people start gathering wood, cow dung cake, mala and other old items at the major crossroads of the city.
 Thus, during the actual celebration, a huge pile of wood is collected.

-Devotees pray and circle around the bonfire performing pujas with the kumkum, rice, coconut, diya, flowers, dates, and jowar pops or puff bajra to remove negative energy from their life and bring in prosperity and growth.
+Devotees pray and circle around the bonfire performing pujas with the kumkum, rice, coconut, Diya, flowers, dates, and jowar pops or puff bajra to remove negative energy from their life and bring prosperity and growth.